bakiuzun/SupCon_SSL/README.md

 ## Dataset
 We used 2 different dataset to test our new approach
 * METER ML which contain Sentinel-1 Sentinel-2 pair
-* DFC2020 which is itself an extension to the SEN12MS datase
+* DFC2020 which is itself an extension to the SEN12MS dataset

 ![Dataset](https://github.com/bakiuzun/SupCon_SSL/blob/main/images/dataset.png)